2015 Washington Redskins season: Week 12: vs. New York Giants

 This contest broke a five-game losing streak to the Giants.
 In addition, the Redskins claimed first place in the division.

 Week 13: vs. Dallas Cowboys

 The Cowboys would win their fourth game of the season.
 The Redskins also suffered their third straight home loss to Dallas.

 With the loss, the Redskins fell to 5–7, once again leaving the NFC East lead up for grabs.

 Week 14: at Chicago Bears

 This was the Redskins' first road win of the season and second under Jay Gruden.
 This had been a problem during Gruden's time with the team.

 Week 15: vs. Buffalo Bills

 In a game that was cross-flexed, the Redskins would defeat the Buffalo Bills 35–25, getting their first and only win against an AFC opponent.
 With the win, the Redskins evened their record at 7–7.
 They also defeated the Bills for the first time since Super Bowl XXVI, as the Bills came into this game having won the last 6 games against Washington.
+As of the 2023 season, this currently remains Washington's latest victory over Buffalo.